TheWorldAvatar/RAG/README.md

-# RAG for parliamentary debates
+# Question Answering within The World Avatar

+This repository is meant to provide a system to answer natural-language questions by means of Retrieval-Augmented Generation (RAG) over the knowledge graph that underlies The World Avatar.

-This is an implementation of a Retrieval-Augmented Generation (RAG) system to answer natural-language questions about debates in the German parliament.
+The current implementation of the RAG system is restricted to debates in the German parliament.

+The various previous implementations can be found [here](https://github.com/cambridge-cares/TheWorldAvatar/tree/main/QuestionAnswering).

 # Local deployment for development purposes